 Internationally Educated Nurses who want to join CARE Centre are invited to attend a CARE information session.
 At the session, you will receive detailed information about the regulatory environment, CARE Centre programs and services, and how our case management approach can help you on your journey to registration.
 At the end of the session, you will have the opportunity to speak with a case manager to determine your eligibility for membership.
-Please visit our Events page for the date and time of an upcoming information session.

 The one-time membership fee to join CARE Centre is $150.
 Extra course and material costs vary depending on your course of study.
 CARE Centre membership includes a one-year student membership to the Registered Nurses’ Association of Ontario (RNAO) or the Registered Practical Nurses Association of Ontario (RPNAO), an iCelban assessment and a 1 year subscription to Coursepark.
 Speak to a CARE Centre representative about financial supports available to IENs.

 The program length will be different for every individual.
 It depends on what gaps the College of Nurses asks you to address and which courses and services you decide to participate in.
 For most people, it will take between 6 and 18 months to complete the program.
 The program may take additional time depending on requirements of the College of Nurses.

 To join CARE Centre you must be a permanent resident (Canadian citizen), or a landed immigrant or a Convention refugee.
 CARE Centre’s mandate allows us to provide services to IENs in the live-in-caregiver program in Ontario, who have applied for PR.